-- Respondents have the right to submit an appeal of a decision made by a Case Resolution Body based on specific Appeal Criteria identified below.
+- Respondents have the right to submit an appeal of a decision made by a Case Resolution Body under the circumstances and based on specific Appeal Criteria identified below.
 In certain circumstances, Complainants have the right to submit an appeal of a decision based on specific Appeal Criteria identified below.
-In any request for an appeal, the burden of proof lies with the Party requesting the appeal. - o The following are not grounds for appeal:
+In an appeal, the burden of proof lies with the Involved Party requesting the appeal. - The following are not grounds for appeal: - Mere disagreement with the decision; and/or - Not participating in the Case Resolution Process.

-- Mere disagreement with the decision; and/or - Not participating in the Case Resolution Process. - SRR considers appeals only based on the following Appeal Criteria: - The existence of procedural errors so substantial that they greatly impacted the findings, responsibility determination, and/or the ultimate Outcomes; - Presentation of new and significant evidence which was not reasonably available at the time of the initial Case Resolution Meeting and would likely alter the findings, responsibility determination, and/or the ultimate Outcomes; - New discovery of significant conflict of interest or bias on part of a member of a Case Resolution Body member that greatly impacted the findings, responsibility determination, and/or the ultimate Outcomes; and/or - The Outcomes imposed are substantially disproportionate to the severity of the violation. - o The appeal must include: - The issues being appealed with reference to the applicable Appeal Criteria; - specific information to support the specific Appeal Criteria cited in the appeal; and - For appeals based on new and significant evidence, a specific description of the new evidence and how that evidence would likely alter the findings, responsibility determination, and/or the ultimate Outcomes. - The Student (rather than a third-party, such as a Support Person) must submit and have written the appeal. - Respondents and Complainants (as applicable) wishing to submit an appeal of a decision must submit a completed appeal request form within five (5) Business Days of the Proper Written Notification. - The Director of Student Rights & Responsibilities has the discretion to grant a reasonable extension to the appeal submission deadline based on a submitting Party's requests.
-A reasonable extension is considered to be two (2) additional Business Days; however, the Director of Student Rights & Responsibilities has the discretion to adjust the length of the extension as circumstances warrant.
+- o SRR considers appeals only based on the following Appeal Criteria: - The existence of procedural errors so substantial that they would likely change the responsibility determination and/or the ultimate Status Outcomes; - Presentation of new and significant evidence which was not reasonably available at the time of the initial Case Resolution Meeting and would likely change the responsibility determination and/or the ultimate Status Outcomes; - New discovery of significant conflict of interest or bias on part of a member of a Case Resolution Body that greatly impacted the responsibility determination and/or the ultimate Status Outcomes; and/or - The Status Outcomes imposed are substantially disproportionate to the severity of the violation (A Student may not appeal a Warning because that Outcome does not impact the Student's status with the University). - o The appeal must include: - The issues being appealed with reference to the applicable Appeal Criteria; - Specific information to support the Appeal Criteria cited in the appeal; and - For appeals based on new and significant evidence, a specific description of the new evidence and how that evidence would likely change the responsibility determination and/or the ultimate Status Outcomes. - The Student (rather than a third-party such as a Support Person) must submit and have written the appeal. - Respondents and Complainants (as applicable) wishing to submit an appeal of a decision must submit a completed appeal request form within five (5) Business Days of the Proper Written Notification. - The Director of Student Rights & Responsibilities has the discretion to grant a reasonable extension to the appeal submission deadline based on a submitting Involved Party's requests.
+A reasonable extension is considered to be two (2)

+additional Business Days; however, the Director of Student Rights & Responsibilities has the discretion to adjust the length of the extension as circumstances warrant.